 To be human is to risk being hurt.
-Growing up in an imperfect, dysfunctional household like many of us do – even though I loved my parents and siblings and knew they loved me – I didn’t feel safe emotionally around them.
+Growing up in an imperfect and somewhat dysfunctional family, even though I loved my parents and siblings and knew they loved me, I didn’t feel safe emotionally around them.

-Since very early, I learned to deal with uncomfortable situations such as these in many ways: sometimes I fought back, others I retreated, and more often than I’d like to admit, I hid.
-Somehow, at both a conscious and unconscious level I knew I had to protect my heart, that delicate aspect of myself in any way I could.
-And so I build a protective wall around my heart.
+Since very early, I learned to deal with uncomfortable situations such as these.
+Sometimes I fought back, others I retreated, and more often than I’d like to admit, I hid.
+Somehow, at both a conscious and unconscious level, I knew I had to protect my heart.
+And so I build a protective wall around it.
 In the book ‘The Emotion Code’, Dr. Bradley Nelson refers to this phenomenon as the “Heart-Wall”.

 According to Dr. Nelson, “the heart is the emotional and spiritual core of our being and when this core is repeatedly attacked or injured, your subconscious mind will form a kind of “energy wall” to protect your heart against further heartache, heartbreak or against further assault”.
-This wall can be experienced as a pressure or even pain around your heart, caused by the accumulation of trapped emotions, that were not allowed to be felt.
+This wall can be experienced as a pressure or even pain around your heart caused by the accumulation of trapped emotions that were never allowed to be felt.

-Having a Heart wall, can affect us primarily in two ways:
+Having a ‘Heart-wall’ can affect you primarily in two ways:

-First, it blocks the heart’s energy from flowing throughout the rest of the body, making it more difficult for the body to heal itself, and causing physical symptoms such as pain, primarily in the neck, upper back, and shoulders, which can lead to heart disease, heart attacks, and blood pressure problems.
+First, it blocks your heart’s energy from flowing throughout the rest of your body, making it more difficult for your body to heal itself, and causing physical symptoms such as pain, primarily in the neck, upper back, and shoulders, which can lead to heart disease, heart attacks, and blood pressure problems.

-Second, a Heart Wall block us from fully opening our hearts to others, making it harder to give and receive love freely.
-This can lead to depression, abuse, broken relationships, and feelings numbness, isolation and disconnection from others.
+Second, it blocks you from fully opening your hearts to others, making it harder to give and receive love freely.
+This can lead to depression, abuse, broken relationships, feeling numb, isolated, and disconnected from others.

-If you are longing to connect with others in deeper and more meaningful ways, then making the conscious decision to start dissolving this protective energy wall around your heart is the first step.
+If you’re struggling to connect with others in deeper and more meaningful ways, then making the conscious decision to start dissolving this protective energy wall around your heart is the first step.